Xander583/Blockbuster-Battle/USERSTORIES.md

 - When entering the confirmed email with their password the user can successfully login to their account.

 ## USER STORY:
-- AS A User, I WANT TO be able to sign into a personal account TO save user data SO THAT the user can have a personalized experience
+- AS A User, I WANT TO be able to sign into a personal account TO save user data SO THAT the user can have a personalized experience NO LATER THAN OCT.
+30

 ## ACCEPTANCE CRITERIA:
 - When the user opens the app, they're asked to sign in or in